Nicki Minaj & Nas: He’s Doing The Most To Prove He’s ‘Better Than Drake’

 And, we don’t blame her.
 Nicki just got out of a two-year relationship with her ex, Meek Mill, 30.
 She confirmed their split on Twitter back in Jan.
 2017.

-We’ll just have to wait and see what happened with Nicki and Nas!
+We’ll just have to wait and see what happens with Nicki and Nas!
 However, reports claim the two text and FaceTime on the daily — Just friends or…?

 HollywoodLifers, tell us what you think!
 Are Nicki and Nas just friends or are they totally a couple?